-Country Management consists of a Managing Director (MD) and a Finance Director (FD) who may only take material decisions together, thus always applying the four-eyes principle.
+Country Management consists of at least two directors who may only take material decisions together, thus always applying the four-eyes principle.

 Corporate management

 Together with the EB, corporate management discusses the medium to long-term corporate strategies and policies.
 Corporate management assigns responsibilities to oversee the performance of functional areas and progress of business projects.